all

 On the Pakleni Islands, several bays are great for anchoring, including Vinogradišće, Soline, Taršće, and the ACI Marina Palmižana.
 If you'd like to visit the town of Hvar, you can take a taxi boat from Palmižana.

-Find out more about visiting Pakleni Islands: Pakleni Islands Sailing Guide
+👉 Find out more about Pakleni Islands: Pakleni Islands Sailing Guide

 Day 7 PAKLENI ISLANDS - SPLIT 22 NM

 On the way back from Pakleni islands to your charter base in the Split or Trogir area, you can make a lunch and swim stop in one of the bays on the island of Šolta or Brač.
 On the island of Brač, you can drop the anchor in one of the bays near Milna.
-If you`re sailing back to Trogir, you can make a stop in one of the bays near Nečujam on Šolta or at the Blue Lagoon (Drvenik Veliki).
+If you're sailing back to Trogir, you can stop at one of the bays near Nečujam on Šolta or at the Blue Lagoon (Drvenik Veliki).